How to Pick the Embedded Payments Model Your Customers Will Thank You For

 The third business model is payfac as a service that combines the best of both worlds and is really the sweet spot for most vertical software companies.
 According to Eric, “Not to talk about Payrix because we’re here today to educate, but the reason we have been having a lot of success in the marketplace is our out-of-the-box functionality, our portal, and all of our customer care tools that really allow our partners to control that customer experience.”

-For more guidance to find the right embedded payment solution for your business, get in touch with us below.
+For more guidance to find the right embedded payment solution for your business, get in touch with us today.